Irving Schneider and Family Building (Heller School), 105

 Brandeis University, B.A.

 ExpertiseInternational and comparative education policy; educational opportunity and social mobility; youth leadership development; social policy and democratic governance in developing countries

 Project design, management, implementation and evaluation

-Extensive field experience in Brazil and Latin America
+Extensive field experience in Brazil, Latin America and East Africa

 Dr. Dassin has held academic positions at Columbia and Fordham Universities and at Amherst College.
 She earned a PhD from Stanford University in Modern Thought and Literature and has been the recipient of three Fulbright Scholar Awards for teaching and research in Brazil.